 - a.
-Building signage should be complementary to the architecture of the structure, as well as consistent with the style of the surrounding buildings or district. - a.
-Lighting must be provided in entryways, park- b.
+Building signage should be complementary to the architecture of the structure, as well as consistent with the style of the surrounding buildings or district. - b.
 Sign elements that will be evaluated for consistency include scale, color, lighting and materials. - c.
 Signs must be constructed of high-quality, durable materials. - d.
 Directional signage to delivery, service and storage areas is required. - e.
 Two and three-dimensional signs are encouraged to promote creativity and district identity. - f.
 All buildings are encouraged to incorporate elements of community theming in appropriate signage, supporting district and city identity.